TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 33/Jeremiah 33.3.md

 ---

-Call unto me, and I will answer thee, and will show thee great things, and difficult, which thou knowest not.
+Call to me, and I will answer you, and will show you great things, and difficult, which you don't know.